 Gabriel Dawe: Plexus no. 34

 Commissioned for the Carter, this large-scale, site-specific installation looks like frozen, Technicolor vapor.
-Created out of more than eighty miles of multicolored thread, Plexus no. 34 draws attention to the majestic architecture and natural light of the museum’s Atrium, designed by architect Philip Johnson.
+Created out of more than 80 miles of multicolored thread, Plexus no. 34 draws attention to the majestic architecture and natural light of the Museum’s Atrium, designed by architect Philip Johnson.

 Words cannot do justice to the transformative power of internationally celebrated Mexican-born, Dallas-based artist Gabriel Dawe’s sculptural marvels—come see it for yourself!